marcdomain/Fast-Food-Fast/README.md

 NodeJS: An open-source, cross-platform JavaScript run-time environment which allows you enjoy the features of Javascript off the web browsers and implement server-side web development.
 Visit [here](https://nodejs.org/en/) for details.

-ExressJS: This is the web application framework for Node.js Visit [here](https://expressjs.com) for details
+ExressJS: This is the web application framework for Node.js Visit [here](https://expressjs.com) for details.

+Postgresql Database: PostgreSQL is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
+Visit [here](https://www.postgresql.org/docs) for details.

 Airbnb JavaScript style guide was adopted as a coding convention, see [here](https://github.com/airbnb/javascript) for details.

+**_This project is under development phase.
+STAY TUNED_**